cjratcliff/ml-compiled/docs/optimizers.rst

 Parameter updates can only occur once all the workers have computed their gradients which can slow down learning, unlike in asynchronous SGD.
 The whole system is limited to the speed of the lowest worker.

+Means using larger batch sizes.
+This could be counteracted by reducing the batch sizes on each of the workers but this would reduce efficiency.

 `Revisiting Distributed Synchronous SGD, Chen et al. (2016) <https://ai.google/research/pubs/pub45187>`_

 Early stopping